rj00a/evenio/tutorial/ch01_systems_and_events.md

 `Receiver<E>` is a _system parameter_ which tells the system that we would like to listen for events of type `E`.

 Note that systems must listen for exactly one event type.
-Adding a system with more than one `Receiver` or no receivers at all will panic.
+Attempting to listen for more than one event or no events at all will panic.

 ```should_panic
 # use evenio::prelude::*;